Last Updated on November 14, 2023 by Maryam Siddiqui

 - Larger expat community than the national average;

 - Some of the best healthcare and education facilities;

 - Traditional but modern.

 Rise in business hubs

 Porto is a city that breathes entrepreneurship.
 Similar to Lisbon’s business scenario, Porto is also a business hub.
 More and more companies are opening their offices in the North of Portugal, and they’re not just start-ups but also multinationals.

 The country’s economy is a highly favorable investment option, especially for foreigners.
 Policies like the Non-Habitual Tax Regime and the Golden Visa are also huge attractions for investors, given their many benefits.

-Additionally, the city’s living conditions attract many expats who want to expand their businesses in Europe.
-Portugal’s central location helps them to achieve their goals efficiently while enjoying a low cost of living, which includes rent prices and property prices in general.
+The city’s living conditions also attract many expats who want to expand their businesses in Europe.
+Portugal’s central location helps them achieve their goals efficiently while enjoying a low cost of living, including rent and property prices in general.